-Tennessee is a popular travel destination no matter what time of year, however, fall brings tourists and travelers wanting to view changing fall foliage in the state.
-October is the most popular time to catch the forests change from green to the vibrant fall colors of red, yellow and orange.
-Embrace the fall season by exploring these 8 top places to view fall foliage in the state of Tennessee.
+Tennessee is a popular travel destination no matter what time of year; however, fall brings tourists and travelers wanting to view changing fall foliage in the state.
+October is the most popular time to catch the forest landscape changing from lush green to the vibrant fall colors of red, yellow, and orange.
+Embrace the fall season by exploring these top places to view fall foliage in the state of Tennessee.

 YOU'RE ALL SET!

 Look out for our newsletters in your inbox soon.

 This list starts with Clingmans Dome – one of the most popular places in the Great Smoky Mountains National Park.
 This observation tower offers 360-degree views of the Smokies, which boasts stunning fall colors if you’re there during peak color change.
 The paved walkway up to the dome is short, at only half a mile, so this spot sees a lot of different travelers, from motorists to hikers.
 Found at an elevation of 6,644 feet, Clingmans Dome is one of the highest points in the Smoky Mountains and the highest in both Tennessee and Great Smoky Mountains National Park.